Evaluating Regular Path Queries on Compressed Adjacency Matrices: Introduction and Related Work

 RPQs are at the core of current graph database query languages, extending their expressiveness.
 In particular, the SPARQL 1.1 standard includes the support for \emph{property paths}, that is, RPQs extended with inverse paths (known as two-way RPQs, or 2RPQs for short) and negated label sets.
 As SPARQL has been adopted by several systems, RPQs have become a popular feature~\cite{AnglesABHRV17}: out of 208 million SPARQL queries in the public logs from the Wikidata Query Service~\cite{MalyshevKGGB18}, about 24\% use at least one RPQ feature~\cite{BonifatiMT19}.
 Further developments like PGQL~\cite{RestHKMC16}, Cypher~\cite{FrancisGGLLMPRS18}, G-CORE~\cite{AnglesABBFGLPPS18}, TigerGraph~\cite{DeutschXWL20}, and GQL~\cite{GQL}, to name some of the most popular ones, also support RPQ-like features.

-Handling (2)RPQs can be computationally expensive to evaluate as they usually involve a large number of paths \cite{MartensNPRVV23}, mostly for regular expressions using Kleene stars.
-There are two main algorithmic approaches to support them \cite{YakovetsGG16}: (1) to represent the regular expression of the 2RPQ using a finite automaton, which is then used to search over the so-called product graph~\cite{MendelzonW95}; and (2) to extend the relational algebra to support computing the transitive closure of binary relations to evaluate regular expressions having Kleene stars \cite{LMpods12}.
+Handling (2)RPQs can be computationally expensive as they usually involve a large number of paths \cite{MartensNPRVV23}, mostly for regular expressions using Kleene stars.
+There are two main algorithmic approaches to support them \cite{YakovetsGG16}: (1) to represent the regular expression of the 2RPQ using a finite automaton, which is then used to search over the so-called product between the automaton and the database graph~\cite{MendelzonW95}; and (2) to extend the relational algebra to support computing the transitive closure of binary relations in order to evaluate regular expressions having Kleene stars \cite{LMpods12}.
 Although most theoretical results on 2RPQs have followed the first approach, property path evaluation in SPARQL has followed the second one \cite{YakovetsGG16}.

-Recent research introduced not only time- but also space-efficient solutions for evaluating graph joins~\cite{ANRRtods22,AHNRRS21,BCdBFNsupe22}.
+Recent research introduced not only time- but also space-efficient solutions for evaluating graph joins~\cite{ANRRtods22,AHNRRS21,BCdBFNsupe22,AGHNRRStods24}.
 With the big graphs available today, this is an important step towards in-memory processing of graph queries.
-In particular, the Ring data structure~\cite{AHNRRS21} is able to represent a labeled graph in space close to its plain representation, while supporting worst-case optimal joins (used, as we said, for BGP queries).
-Moreover, by using little extra space the Ring can be used to support 2RPQs efficiently \cite{AHNRicde22}, using the product-graph approach~\cite{MendelzonW95}.
+In particular, the Ring data structure~\cite{AHNRRS21,AGHNRRStods24} is able to represent a labeled graph in space close to its plain representation, while supporting worst-case optimal joins (used, as we said, for BGP queries).
+Moreover, by using little extra space the Ring can be used to support 2RPQs efficiently \cite{AHNRicde22,AGHNRvldbj24}, using the product-graph approach~\cite{MendelzonW95}.